Contributing

 - prefer concepts before commands

-- keep layers clear: workspace, provider, runtime
+- keep the layers clear: workspace, provider package, runtime

 - explain why first, how second